ulysses4ever/ulysses.mmcs.sfedu.ru/_includes/index-text-en.md

 towards better software engineering principles of building computer algebra software in C++, especially using what C++ world knows as _generic programming_.
 After that, I was working on a principled approach to the subtyping relation in the Julia programming language (cf. [our OOPSLA'18 publication][2] on that).
-Right now, I'm researching a mixture of control-flow (à la Algol and ML) and data-flow (à la Datalog) approaches to programming in a commerical database programming language by [Realtional.AI][rai] implemented on top of Julia.
+Right now, I'm studing Julia's notion of type stability and its propagation through the package ecosystem.

 Here are some links to find out more about my professional interests: